pulumi/actions/README.md

 - `target-dependents` - (optional) Allows updating of dependent targets discovered but not specified in target.
-- `upsert` - (optional) Allows the creation of the specified stack if it currently doesn't exist.
-  **PLEASE NOTE:** This will create a `Pulumi.<stack-name>.yaml` file that you will need to add back to source control as part of the action if you wish to perform any further tasks with that stack.
+- `upsert` - (optional) Allows the creation of the specified stack if it currently doesn't exist. **PLEASE NOTE:** This will create a `Pulumi.<stack-name>.yaml` file that you will need to add back to source control as part of the action if you wish to perform any further tasks with that stack.
+- `pulumi-version` - (optional) Install a specific version of the Pulumi CLI.
+  Defaults to "^3"

 By default, this action will try to authenticate Pulumi with the [Pulumi SaaS](https://app.pulumi.com/).
 If you have not specified a